 Condition and Cause: We identified misstatements in the District's financial statements causing us to propose material audit adjustments.
 The District did not reconcile accounts to subsidiary schedules or complete year-end adjustments to provide audit ready financial data.
-We also noted numerous outstanding bank reconciliation items that were over six months old, as well as deposits in transit totaling approximately (\$155,000) dated prior to July 1, 2017.
+We also noted bank reconciliation items dated after year-end.

 Criteria and Effect: A good system of internal accounting control includes proper reconciliation of all general ledger accounts and adjustment of those accounts to the proper balances.
 Inadequate internal controls over recording of transactions affect the District's ability to detect misstatements in amounts that could be material in relation to the financial statements.
-In addition, the District's audit report for governmental activities and governmental funds expresses a disclaimer of opinion.

 Recommendation: We recommend the District reconcile all general ledger accounts and adjust the accounts to the proper balances in a timely manner.
-We also recommend all outstanding items on bank reconciliations that are over six months old be investigated and reissued or voided.
+We also recommend check dates match the posting dates in the general ledger software.